-At December 31, 2020, we had \$65 million outstanding under the Revolving Credit Facility and \$150 million outstanding under the Term Loan.
-At December 31, 2020 the interest rate on the Revolving Credit Facility and the Term Loan was 2.15% and 4.65%, respectively.
-The Revolving Credit Facility matures on August 1, 2022, and we have the option to extend the maturity date for one additional year subject to the payment of an extension fee and certain other conditions.
-The Term Loan matures on August 1, 2023.
-As of December 31, 2020, we had \$135 million available for borrowing under the Revolving Credit Facility, subject to the terms and conditions, and assuming compliance with the covenants, of the Amended and Restated Credit Agreement that governs the Credit Facility.
-Although \$135 million is the maximum available, covenant limitations, particularly the leverage ratio, affect what we can actually draw, and we expect to have substantially less than \$135 million actually available to draw or otherwise undertake as additional debt in 2021 depending on the future effects of the pandemic on our tenants, among other things.
-By "additional debt," we mean debt in addition to existing debt such as existing mortgages.
-Our leverage ratio generally cannot exceed 60%, provided however that two times during the term of our Revolving Credit Facility our leverage ratio may be 62.5% for two consecutive quarters.
-Our leverage ratio was 55.5% as of December 31, 2020, as defined in the Revolving Credit Facility's agreement.
+At December 31, 2021, we had \$129 million outstanding under the Revolving Credit Facility and \$150 million outstanding under the Term Loan.
+At December 31, 2021 the interest rate on the Revolving Credit Facility and the Term Loan was 1.75% and 4.13%, respectively.
+On February 3, 2022, we extended the Revolving Credit Facility maturity date to February 3, 2026 plus a twelve month extension option.
+We also increased the Term Loan outstanding balance to \$275 million which now matures on February 3, 2027.
+As of March 15, 2022, we had \$121 million available for borrowing under the Revolving Credit Facility, subject to the terms and conditions, and assuming compliance with the covenants, of the Amended and Restated Credit Agreement that governs the Credit Facility.
+The properties comprising the borrowing base for the Credit Facility are not available to be used as collateral for other debt unless removed from the borrowing base, which would shrink availability under the Credit Facility.
+Our leverage ratio generally cannot exceed 60%, provided however that two times during the term of our Revolving Credit Facility our leverage ratio may be 65% for two consecutive quarters.
+Our leverage ratio was 49.0% as of December 31, 2021, as defined in the Revolving Credit Facility's agreement.